-The City of Vancouver gets all of the water supplied throughout our service area from wells tapping three underground aquifers-Orchards, Troutdale and the Sand-and-Gravel aquifers.
+The City gets all of the water supplied throughout our service area from wells tapping three underground aquifers-Orchards, Troutdale and the Sand-and-Gravel aguifers.

 An aquifer is an underground layer of unconsolidated rock or sand that is saturated with usable amounts of water.
-Aquifers, which store and carry water, form significant natural water supplies.
+Aguifers, which store and carry water, form signicant natur al water supplies.
 Recharge areas are important to a healthy aquifer.
-In a recharge area, water is able to seep into the earth and down to the aquifer, helping recharge these vital natural resources.
+In a recharge area, water is able to seep into the earth and down to the aguifer, helping recharge these vital natural resources.

 To keep tap water safe, EPA prescribes regulations that limit contaminants.
-The City's Water Resources Protection Program actively inspects and assists businesses in special well protection areas.
+The City's Water Resources Protection Progra inspects and assists businesses in special well protection areas.
 Together, the City, State of Washington and federal regulations are working to keep our aquifers safe and our drinking water clean.

-Vancouver's Water Service Area
+Vancouver's water service area